arcticmatt/pencil-flip/content/Writing & Literature/stranger_in_a_strange_land.md

 tragedy that there was never a girl born who ever grew older than eighteen in her heart... no matter what the merciless hours have done.
 (323)

-Overall, I would recommend this book.
+&nbsp;&nbsp;&nbsp;&nbsp;Overall, I would recommend this book.
 In both content and style, it differs greatly from most modern books, making it interesting in novelty alone.
 Besides that, it's just a good read: entertaining, funny, and sometimes eye-opening.
 At the very least, you can grok a bit more